 SFSC’s BSN program is a limited-access, two-year program for students who hold an Associate Degree in Nursing (ADN) or its equivalent and a Registered Nursing (RN) license in Florida.

 The program is based on the Quality Caring Model©, which was developed from the research of Dr. Joanne Duffy and Dr. Lois Hoskins, the first doctors to document the link between quality, compassionate nursing care and successful patient outcomes.
 Curriculum goes beyond teaching clinical skills and provides education in areas that prepare graduates for management positions, including:

 Many RNs say they’d like to get a BSN degree; they just don’t have the time to work and attend college classes.
-SFSC’s BSN program eliminates that obstacle by holding classes one full day per week.
+SFSC’s BSN program eliminates that obstacle by holding classes online or one full day per week (if minimum class size is met).
 Classes are held on Tuesdays for third-year students and Thursdays for fourth-year students.
 This maximizes the time students spend in class and frees up the rest of the week for working schedules and family life.

-SFSC’s unique BSN program delivers courses using a hybrid format in which 30-79 percent of direct instruction is delivered through technology.
+SFSC’s unique BSN program delivers courses using a hybrid or online format of direct instruction is delivered through technology.

 You may be eligible for acceptance into the BSN program if you meet basic criteria:

 You hold an Associate Degree in Nursing (ADN) or its equivalent from a regionally or nationally accredited institution.